 Video blog on YouTube: https://www.youtube.com/watch?v=Se1EFZRE5uQ

 The App I have introduced in my video blog is the IELTS Brother, which is designed as a pocket tool to help those who are planning to take the IELTS examination established by The Cambridge University, British Council and IDP.
-As chasing overseas study abroad is becoming a popular trend all over the world, assistance for preparing for standard examinations starts to emerge due to the huge demand.
+As chasing overseas study abroad is becoming an increasingly popular trend all over the world, tools for preparing for standard examinations start to emerge due to the huge demands.
 Although most of the students choose to spend their money on massive class courses or VIP(one to one) courses, flexible online courses and valid tool for self-learning is becoming more and more popular for their irreplaceable flexibility.

-From a student’s perspective, information and practical model tests are bullet points for preparing well for IELTS.
-Meanwhile, individualized time schedule is preferable as most of them are part-time learners.
-Also, the vocabulary requirement is also a challenging part for non-native speakers of English that they often struggle with reciting words, as they think memorizing words is the most vital foundation of learning English, with a thick dictionary-like book.
-Based of learners’ urgent requirements for a practical tool.
-The APP IELTS brother has come into the market.
+From a student’s perspective, information and practical model tests are bullet points for preparing IELTS well.
+Meanwhile, individualized time schedule is preferable as most of the learners are part-time learners.
+Also, the vocabulary requirement is also a challenging part for non-native speakers of English.
+They are often struggling with reciting words with a thick dictionary-like book as they think memorizing words is the most vital foundation of learning English.
+Based on learners’ urgent requirements for a multiple function tool, the APP called IELTS brother has come into the market.
 As a virtual online product for IELTS learners, the IELTS Brother has many striking features to fulfilled general learners’ demands and most of the contents can be attained for free of charge.
-And some high quality contents, like revising writing essays and well-organized online courses, with very reasonable prices.
+Additionally, some high quality contents, like revising writing essays and well-organized online courses, with very reasonable prices.

 This app can be purchased for free in apple store and some other app stores.
 I structured my presentation according to a normal user’s habit by clicking the logo first to enter the home page.
 Followed by the notification of register as a new user or log in with social media account.
-After logged in, it is easy for most users to notice the blue board on the top of the screen that tells how many words you have memorized and the length of learning.
+After logged in, it is easy to notice the light blue notice board on the top of the screen that tells how many words you have memorized and the total period of learning.
 The little blue board is more than just a notice board, it is also an access to the gamification tool in reciting vocabularies.
+With a motivation of surpassing a goal, users will show more enthusiasms in participating, just like playing a video game.
 Such kind of online vocabulary memorizing tools are generally similar and used by English learners through sounds and video and blank filling games, and daily achievements can be shared on social media to motivate themselves.
-Also, the blue board can be folded to show the homepage, there are six bars on the top, and it was four-bar in my video blog because of the version at that time, the first one is the hottest posts that provide latest information of IELTS, practical tips for preparing certain parts of the exam, Q&A, etc. The second top bar’s function is different with what I have illustrated on the video, the new version provides different groups for individual users to join in, by doing group work, everyone feels highly participation and make it greater as a group.
-An individual will feel guilty if she or he work not hard in the group that drag down the whole progress of the group and waste others’ time.
-The third top bar is designed as a Q&A bank, this module summaries most common questions and solutions.
-Another new bar added is the weekly proposal for learners.
-The next top bar is made of practical guidance articles and videos emphasize on strategies and skills.
-The last new top bar is the wish wall that is posted with wishes from learners and the app service provider will choose lucky stars randomly.
+Also, the blue board can be folded to show the homepage, there are four bars on the top of home page, the first one is the hottest posts that provide latest information of IELTS, practical tips for preparing certain parts of the exam, Q&A, etc, providing users clear directions for learning.
+The second top bar is mini video courses, like “10 tips for preparing IELTS speaking”, “Most common mistakes in IELTS writing”, “Practical skills for IELTS reading”.
+Users can choose to watch what they are interested in and learn useful skills in a few minutes.
+The next top bar is made of practical guidance articles and emphasize on strategies and skills, allowing users to enhance skills for learning.

-On the bottom of the homepage, there are still four bars, the first is the same as the first top bar and the second bar contains the most popular functions of the app.
+On the bottom of the homepage, there are four bars, the first is the same as the first top bar and the second bar contains the most popular functions of the app.
 Just as the exam is divided into four parts: Speaking, Listening, Reading, Writing.
 This page is designed for the exam with the fours parts plus another entrance of vocabulary.
-The Speaking part is a question bank for the latest season, under every question, there is a button to make a record of your answer and you can feel free to share it on the web, you can also get access to others’ answers in this part.
+The Speaking part is a question bank for the latest season, under every question page, there is a button to make a record of your answer and you can feel free to share it on the web and receive comments from other students or teachers, you can also get access to others’ answers in this part.
+With a ultimate goal of improving skills in speaking, such mode of communicate will be helpful as we usually overlook our own shortcomings but they are obvious in others’ views.
+The function allows users to make progress together.
 The situation is similar for the Writing section, a question bank followed by sample writing articles for you to learn some ideas from them.
 Since answers in Writing and Speaking are posted by users or unofficial teachers, you can choose which and how to use according to personal preferences critically.
 In terms of Reading and Listening parts, this apps provides electronic version of Cambridge IELTS that is easy to carry.

-In a nutshell, the app is a great helper for learners in different dimensions.
+In a nutshell, the app is a great helper for learners in different dimensions showing a trend of learning revolution in the internet age.
 However, as users are granted access to editing and sharing, learners should pick up needed information with careful considerations.

 Definition of Literacy in The New Age